gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 Notes:

 1. These launch and build tasks assume the default network name of your Raspberry Pi is **raspberrypi.local**
 2. The Windows section uses plink for the pipeProgram.
-It specifies the default Raspberry Pi password which is 'raspberry'.
+It specifies the default Raspberry Pi password which is '**raspberry**'.
 2. These definitions support building the application from Linux, macOS and Windows desktops.

 ### launch.json